Tap the text to show or hide reading controls.

 Yujin swiftly corrected Kang Minho’s words.

-The soldier on guard searched up [the Scraps] team on an electronic device.
+The soldier on guard looked up [the Scraps] team on an electronic device.

 “Confirmed.
 Looks like your party’s grown by one?”“Ah.
 A Hunter we recruited recently, you see.”

-Behind Kang Minho, the [the Scraps] members smiled awkwardly.
+Behind Kang Minho, [the Scraps] members smiled awkwardly.

 — Gugugugugung!